mama-cailleach/mama-cailleach/README.md

 ## About Me

-I’m about to start a BSc in Data Science because I’d love to mix my love for cricket with a career in data analysis (wicket nerds unite!).
+I’m studying a BSc in Data Science because I’d love to mix my love for cricket with a career in data analysis (wicket nerds unite!).
-<br>Alongside my studies, I’m teaching myself to make wee games with Lua for the Playdate and Python for those classic CLI vibes I grew up with.
+<br>Alongside my studies, I’m making wee games with Lua for the Playdate and Python for those classic CLI vibes I grew up with.
-<br>Lately, I’ve been building Python tools to make life (and code) a bit easier.
+<br>Lately, I’ve also been building Python tools to make life (and code) a bit easier.
 I also put my experience in game localization and EN↔PTBR translation to work supporting indie games and devs.

 Outside of tech: I’ve played in bands, worked as a sound engineer, and volunteered in DIY punk spaces.
 <br>I prefer they/them pronouns.